Layout Ideas For Your Great RoomMay 27, 2013

 Consider Traffic Paths

 Hosting visitors also generally requires feeding them.
-Whether you do that in the great room or serve in the kitchen, you will want to place furniture so there is a direct path open to the kitchen.
+Whether you serve in the kitchen or another part of the great room, you will want to place furniture so there is a direct path open to the kitchen.
 You will also want a direct path open to the nearest restroom.
 Design your layout so there is a seating arrangement that traffic flows around (rather than through) to both of those places.

-There is more, but including just these three design elements in your initial layout will produce a satisfying, effective living space.
+There is more, but including just these design elements and considerations in your initial layout will produce a satisfying, effective living space.